 Remember that from the time they are seedlings until the time they are mature they will put on several feet of growth both upwards and from side to side.

-If you plant them too close together, they will not be able to attain their full potential.
+If you plant these tomato cultivars too close together, they will not be able to attain their full potential.
 They will become stunted.

 The Many Ways You Can “Cage” Tomatoes: Video

 Do You Plant Your Tomatoes In Enough Sun?